The Pescatarian Diet is on the rise right now – and for good reason.

 It seems that every other day scientists discover another cause of cancer.
 One of their most recent discoveries is that eating fish actually is protective.

 As part of a study conducted by Saint Luke’s Mid America Heart Institute, researchers have discovered that eating the right amount of the right fatty fish may prevent the body from developing adenocarcinomas.
-Adenocarcinoma is a complicated way of saying cancerous tumor.
-The same type of cancerous tumor that rears its ugly head in the colon, pancreas, breast, prostate or the gastrointestinal tract.
+Adenocarcinoma is a complicated way of saying cancerous tumour.
+The same type of cancerous tumour that rears its ugly head in the colon, pancreas, breast, prostate or the gastrointestinal tract.
 Scientists believe that the higher ratio of long-chain omega-3 to omega-6 fatty acids provides the potential anti-cancer effect.